 Regardless of the litigation stage you are at, the first questions you should ask yourself are: What is the cost?
 And what is the benefit?

 To answer those questions, you must consider not only the immediate costs and benefits, but the long-term consequences as well.
-Here are some of the factors to think about as you make your decision.
+Here are some of the factors to think about as you make your decision when fighting a family law court decision.

 Think About the Timing